This is nice timing by guest blogger Morey Haber.

 Just stating that “we have done our annual security awareness training” is simply not enough.
 Any good executive understands the importance of measuring the business.

 I would encourage all teams to measure the effectiveness of security awareness training, policies, and procedures via penetration tests and role playing.
-This could even include basics like online-based situational tests that are required for all users to participate to confirm basic knowledge transfer.
+This could even include basics such as online-based situational tests that are required for all users to participate to confirm basic knowledge transfer.

 Therefore, security awareness should be viewed as a key business enabler, not just a policy and rules restricting the business.